TP logo

 not punishing our backs, can stand to let the light

-And then one morning after a night that had poured,
+And then one morning, after a night that had poured,

 The afternoon grows hot, unseasonably.
 Sun

-of minor angers, anxiety, duplicity,
+of little angers, anxiety, duplicity,

 which seem gathered between the clothing and the flesh,